Frank Thomas: Broadcasting career

+In June 2023, Thomas joined Apple TV+'s Friday Night Baseball coverage as an occasional interviewer and color commentator.

 Business

-Currently, Frank Thomas serves as CEO and Founder of W2W Records, a record label based in Las Vegas, Nevada.
+Thomas is CEO and founder of W2W Records, a record label based in Las Vegas, Nevada.
 He also co-founded the record label Liger Enterprises with former Priority Records executive Ron Spaulding.
 The first project released under the company was Kenny Lattimore's 2017 album, Vulnerable.

-Thomas brews his own microbrew, Big Hurt Beer, sold at the Chicago-area liquor store chain Binny's Beverage Depot.
+Thomas started his own craft beer, Big Hurt Beer, in 2011.

-In 2014, Thomas opened a brewpub, Big Hurt Brewhouse, in the Chicago suburb of Berwyn, Illinois.
-The establishment closed in 2016 but reopened the next year under a new name (35 Sports Bar and Grill).
-35 Sports Bar & Grill closed its doors as of February 5, 2018, and a Mexican restaurant now operates in its place.
+In November 2014, Thomas opened a brewpub, Big Hurt Brewhouse, in the Chicago suburb of Berwyn, Illinois.
+The establishment closed in November 2016 but reopened the next year under the new name 35 Sports Bar and Grill.
+It closed for good in February 2018.

-In 2018, Thomas was named spokesperson for Guaranteed Rate, a Chicago-based mortgage lender, who also own the naming rights to the White Sox home stadium, Guaranteed Rate Field.
+In 2018, Thomas was named spokesperson for Guaranteed Rate, a Chicago-based mortgage lender, who also owned the naming rights to the White Sox home stadium, Guaranteed Rate Field.

-On September 30, 2021, Go The Distance Baseball announced in a press release that Thomas purchased a controlling interest in Go The Distance Baseball LLC, owner of Field of Dreams in Iowa.
+On September 30, 2021, Go The Distance Baseball announced in a press release that Thomas purchased a controlling interest in the company, which owned the Field of Dreams in Iowa.

+Thomas has been a spokesman for testosterone supplement Nugenix since 2015.